 The Economist Intelligence Unit predicts that in 2014, Chongqing will overtake Tianjin and Shanghai to become China’s fourth-largest overseas-investment draw.

 This bustling municipality of 29 million people is still grappling with the legacy of its former Party chief Bo Xilai, who has come to symbolize corruption at the highest level of officialdom.

 Party leaders are acting swiftly to undo the effects of the Bo scandal, whose sensational details involving murder and sex made headlines around the world.

-In November 2012, authorities acted with unusual (for China) speed when a sex video appeared online showing Lei Zhengfu, a district-level Party chief in Chongqing, with an 18-year-old mistress reportedly procured for Lei in a bribery-and-blackmail scheme.
+In November 2012, authorities acted with unusual (for China) speed when a appeared online showing Lei Zhengfu, a district-level Party chief in Chongqing, with an 18-year-old mistress reportedly procured for Lei in a bribery-and-blackmail scheme.